-- The values of type short, for example, are a subset of those of int (shorts are representable as 16-bit integers, ints as 32-bit integer) - But we don't say that short is a subtype of int, because they don't quite behave the same. - Instead, we say that values of type short can be coerced (converted) to a value of type int. - Leads to a slight fudge: compiler will silently coerce "smaller" integer types to larger ones, float to double, and (as just seen) between primitive types and their wrapper types. - So, works without complaint.
+- Primitive types live outside the hierarchy of reference types. - Although the values of type short, for example, are a subset of those of int, we don't say that short is a subtype of int, because they don't quite behave the same. - However, values of type short can be coerced (converted) to a value of type int, using the same cast syntax as for reference types: